 - Coulée Verte René-Dumont is a beautiful green space in the Bastille neighborhood where you can go for a walk or a run.
 It runs above ground level and is located on an old railroad track that has been transformed into green space.

-- Place de la Bastille is a large square in the Bastille neighborhood that is home to the famous Bastille Opera House.
+- Place de la Bastille is a large plaza in the Bastille neighborhood that is home to the famous Bastille Opera House.
 On weekends, there is a market here where you can find fresh produce, cheese, and other items.

 - Rue Crémieux is a lovely street in the Bastille neighborhood that is known for its colorful houses.
 It’s a great spot to take a stroll and admire the architecture.